Dynamics of a compressible gas injected into a confined porous layer

-In the incompressible region $\Pi_1$, the scales for pressure, breakthrough time and rise time are

-respectively.
-Here, the pressure scale (above the reference pressure $p_{g0}$ at the downsteam end of the aquifer) is primarily set by the viscous pressure drop along the liquid-filled column.
-The breakthrough time (\ref{eq:pi1scales})$_2$ is set by the source-driven transit time, $\rho_{g0} H L / q$, reduced by the mobility ratio, $\mu_g / \mu_w$, to account for the formation of a thin gas film over the liquid, which facilitates faster spreading.
-The much shorter scale for the pressure rise time (\ref{eq:pi1scales})$_3$ is governed by a balance between viscous dissipation, gas compressibility, and buoyancy.
+In the incompressible region $\Pi_1$, the scales for pressure, breakthrough time and rise time are respectively.
+Here, the pressure scale (above the reference pressure $p_{g0}$ at the downstream end of the aquifer) is primarily set by the viscous pressure drop along the liquid-filled column.
+The breakthrough time (\mainref{eq:pi1scales}{4.1}$b$) is set by the source-driven transit time, $\rho_{g0} H L / q$, reduced by the mobility ratio, $\mu_g / \mu_w$, to account for the formation of a thin gas film over the liquid, which facilitates faster spreading.
+The much shorter scale for the pressure rise time (\mainref{eq:pi1scales}{4.1}$c$) is governed by a balance between viscous dissipation, gas compressibility, and buoyancy.
 The full dimensional gas pressure field for the incompressible problem $\Pi_1$ is, from (\ref{eq:poutinc}),

 for $x^*$ between the source and the upper contact-line location $X_u^*(t^*)= q \mu_w \mathcal{V}^*/(\rho_{g0} H \mu_g)$.
 The channel length $L$ dictates the large uniform pressure component needed to drive the motion; this builds in the gas through rapid compression over the timescale $t_r^*$.
 However, this pressure component is decoupled from the spatially non-uniform spreading pressure field, which remains independent of the domain length.